Carla Voltolina: Biography

-Carla Voltolina was the daughter of Luigi, an official of the Italian army from Chioggia, and Rosa Barberis, from Piovà Massaia.
-She had two sisters, Laura and Luisa, and one brother, Umberto, who was born in 1940.
+Born in Turin, Carla Voltolina was the daughter of Luigi, an official of the Italian army from Chioggia, and Rosa Barberis, from Piovà Massaia.
+She had two sisters, Laura and Luisa, and one brother, Umberto (born 1940).
 When Voltolina was six, her father signed her up for swimming and she won several trophies by competing with the youth division of Juventus.
 In 1938, Carla dropped out of school.
 She later completed evening courses and took additional examinations to enter Bocconi University.

 After September 8, 1943, Voltolina joined the Italian resistance movement as a courier (known as staffette) for the Matteotti groups, first in Turin and then in Marche.
 Arrested by the SS during an operation, she escaped thanks to the help of a doctor.
 In German-occupied Rome, she collaborated with the secret, socialist press of Eugenio Colorni.
-After the Liberation of Rome, she remained committed to the Italian Resistance and transferred to the still-occupied north of Italy.
-During that time, she met Sandro Pertini, who had come to the region as a representative of the Comitato di Liberazione Nazionale.
+After the liberation of Rome, she remained committed to the Italian Resistance and transferred to the still-occupied north of Italy.
+During that time, she met Sandro Pertini, who had come to the region as a representative of the National Liberation Committee (Comitato di Liberazione Nazionale).
 Pertini was already well known for his imprisonment and exile from Fascist Italy.
 They met in Milan, on the way to Modena, in the house of the lawyer Arialdo Banfi.
-They lived together for two years, and on June 8, 1946, they received a civil marriage in the new Repubblica Italiana.
+They lived together for two years, and on June 8, 1946, they received a civil marriage in the new Italian Republic.